Approaching Parallel Development with Branch - Merge Strategies

 Why Parallel Development

-There are claims that parallel development will increase productivity by allowing two or more streams of development to occur at the same time.
+Some claim that parallel development will increase productivity by allowing two or more streams of development to occur at the same time.
 This is a tempting scenario for Product and Project managers who are always looking for ways to improve their time-to-market goals.
 Moreover, parallel development may occur within a project or across projects (and often times both).

 In many cases, parallel development occurs within a project release context where two or more developers are working on the same piece of code at the same time in different workspaces.
 In other cases, parallel development occurs across streams of development including the: current project release (2.0), future release (2.1), maintenance or bugfix of past releases (1.0.1), and customer specials or variants (2.0a, 2.0b, etc).